soundasleep/railswiki/README.md

 1. A nice default style
 1. Include Javascript libraries through an asset pipeline, rather than through http
 1. Put dialog Javascript into assets/, not inline
-1. When login fails, redirect to an error page, not 500

 ## TODO